 Who adopts frozen human embryos?

 The American Embryo Adoption Agency assists many different types of intended parents in their effort to build a family through embryo donation.
 For some, infertility does not allow them to create their own genetic families while others are considering specific egg or sperm donation.
 Many parents want to build their family through adoption while still being able to experience pregnancy and control the pre-natal environment of their child.

 Why would adopting parents choose embryo adoption instead of traditional adoption of a newborn?

 The most obvious difference between embryo adoption and a traditional adoption is the pregnancy experience.
 For many adoptive mothers it is important for them to be able to experience the joys and challenges of pregnancy and childbirth.
 It is also important for them to have control over the prenatal development of their children to ensure their children received the appropriate prenatal care and were not exposed to alcohol or drugs during pregnancy.

 There are certain considerations involved in embryo adoption that are not present in traditional adoption.
 For instance: embryo adoption does not 'guarantee' a live birth.
 When more than one embryo is transferred, an adoptive parent might have twins or even triplets.

 Parents who adopt embryos are able to begin the bonding process with their child before they are born.
 They are giving embryos that have been frozen an opportunity for life.
 The embryos belong to the adopting parents before they are placed in the womb and the donating parents have relinquished all parental rights.
 The child born to the adopting couple is their legal child.

 Is there an age limit for the adopting mother?

-Although the recommended upper age limit is 45, AEAA is willing to perform assisted reproductive procedures on patients up to 58 years of age.
+As recommended by ASRM, AEAA is willing to perform assisted reproductive procedures on patients up to 57 years of age.
 The doctor and his staff will perform a thorough medical evaluation designed to assess the physical fitness of a patient for pregnancy before deciding to attempt transfer of embryos to any woman of advanced reproductive age (>45 years).